wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 <a name="practice-3"></a>
-### Practice 3 : Transferring files to or from the nas `rsync`
+### Practice 3 : Transferring files to or from the storage `rsync`

 1. Using rsync, transfer a file from your computer to your personnal folder <code>/home/login</code> on the storage server
 2. Verify the result with ls from the master: 160.120.108.164
-3. Using rsync, transfer the file <code>/share/formation/Slurm/TPassembly/TP.txt</code> from the storage server to your PC
+3. Using rsync, transfer the file <code>/projects/SLURM/TP.txt</code> from the storage server to your PC